lejido/powerschool-covid19-autoform/README.md

 ### Google Chrome on MacOS

-#### →Getting the script to work
+#### →Dependencies
+You will need chromedriver and python3.
-You will need python on your system.
+You will also need selenium and python-dotenv:

-MacOS users can use [Homebrew](https://brew.sh/) to [install python](https://formulae.brew.sh/formula/python@3.9).

-Once python is installed, install the necessary packages in terminal:

 ```
 pip3 install selenium
 pip3 install python-dotenv
 ```

-You also need to [get chromedriver](https://formulae.brew.sh/cask/chromedriver).
-Same process as installing python with homebrew.

-Download the zip of this repository and unzip it.
-I recommend you to put the folder inside your home directory.

-In the directory containing the script, make an .env file with USERNAME, PASSWORD, and CONSENT_NAME.
-USERNAME should be the account username, PASSWORD should be the account password, and CONSENT_NAME should be the account owner's name.
-Example:
+#### →Running the script
+Clone the repo, then make an .env file in the directory.
+Example .env file:

 ```
 USERNAME="JohnDoe5"